ariebovenberg/slotscheck/README.rst

 Maybe.
 But it'd be a lot of work.

 The problem is that flake8 plugins need to work without running the code.
-Many libraries define conditional imports, star imports, re-exports or metaclasses which basically require running the code to find out the class tree.
+Many libraries use conditional imports, star imports, re-exports, and define slots with decorators or metaclasses.
+This all but requires running the code to determine the class tree and slots.

 There's `an issue <https://github.com/ariebovenberg/slotscheck/issues/6>`_ to track any progress on the matter.